folktale/folktale.github.io/documentation/api/data/validation.md

 working with such cases (`Failure` and `Success` versus `Left` and `Right`), it also allows one to easily aggregate failures and successes as an Applicative Functor.

+{% highlight js %}
+var Validation = require('data.validation')
+var Success = Validation.Success
+var Failure = Validation.Failure

+// Functions that need to do validation return one of two cases:
+//
+//  -  A Success with the value they want to propagate.
+//  -  Some value representing one or more failures, using a semigroup.
+//     Lists are the more straight-forward semigroup, so we just use them
+//     here.
+function isPasswordLongEnough(a) {
+  return a.length > 6?
+Success(a)
+  :      /* otherwise */  Failure(["Password must have more than 6 characters"])
+}

+function isPasswordStrongEnough(a) {
+  return /[\W]/.test(a)?
+Success(a)
+  :      /* otherwise */  Failure(["Password must contain special characters"])
+}

+// To aggregate the failures, we start with a Success case containing
+// a curried function of arity N (where N is the number of validations),
+// and we just use an `.ap`-ply chain to get either the value our Success
+// function ultimately returns, or the aggregated failures. function isPasswordValid(a) {
+  return Success(function(x){ return function(y){ return a }})
+           .ap(isPasswordLongEnough(a))
+           .ap(isPasswordStrongEnough(a))
+}

+isPasswordValid("foo")
+// => Validation.Failure([
+//      "Password must have more than 6 characters.",
+//      "Password must contain special characters."
+//    ])

+isPasswordValid("rosesarered")
+// => Validation.Failure([
+//      "Password must contain special characters."
+//    ])

+isPasswordValid("rosesarered$andstuff")
+// => Validation.Success("rosesarered$andstuff")
+{% endhighlight %}

 # Table of Contents